seanyyoo/typescript-react-redux-test/README.md

 Please write a react typescript (or javascript) redux app to display a table using this api endpoint https://jsonplaceholder.typicode.com/users.  **The project should also include sufficient unit tests**.

+Please try to complete all 3 features described.

 We'll evalulate mainly on code readability and code reusability.

 - Tools to use: